iotaledger/tips/text/0000-transaction-payload/0000-transaction-payload.md

 ##### Payload

 The payload part of a <i>Transaction Essence</i> can hold an optional payload.
 This payload does not affect the validity of the <i>Transaction Essence</i>.
-If the transaction is not valid, then the payload must also be discarded.
+If the transaction is not syntactically valid, then the payload must also be discarded.

 Supported payload types to be embedded into a <i>Transaction Essence</i>: